Learning Visual Robotic Control Efficiently with Contrastive Pre-training and Data Augmentation: Introduction

 \section{Introduction}

 Recent advances in deep reinforcement learning (RL) have given rise to unprecedented capabilities in autonomous decision making.
-Notable successes include learning to solve a diverse set of challenging video games \cite{mnih2015human,openai2019dota,alphastar,agent57}, mastering complex classical games like Go, Chess, Shogi, and Hanabi \cite{alphago,alphagozero,muzero}, and learning autonomous robotic control policies in both simulated \cite{schulman2015trust,ppo,laskin_lee2020rad, hafner2019dream} and real-world settings \cite{levine2015end,kalashnikov2018qt}.
-In particular, deep RL has been an effective method for learning diverse robotic manipulation policies such as grasping \cite{pinto2016supersizing,mahler2016dexnet,levine2016learning,gupta2018robot} and dexterous in-hand manipulation of objects~\cite{andrychowicz2018learning}.
+Notable successes include learning to solve a diverse set of challenging video games \cite{mnih2015human,openai2019dota,agent57}, mastering complex classical games \cite{muzero}, and learning autonomous robotic control policies in both simulated \cite{laskin_lee2020rad, hafner2019dream} and real-world settings \cite{levine2015end,kalashnikov2018qt}.
+In particular, deep RL has been an effective method for learning diverse robotic manipulation policies such as grasping \cite{mahler2016dexnet} and dexterous in-hand manipulation of objects~\cite{andrychowicz2018learning}.

 However, to date, general purpose RL algorithms have been extremely sample inefficient, which has limited their widespread adoption in the field of robotics.
-State-of-the-art RL algorithms for discrete \cite{hessel2017rainbow} and continuous \cite{lillicrap2015continuous} control often require approximately tens of millions of environment interactions to learn effective policies from pixel input \cite{tassa2018deepmind}, while training the Dota5 agent \cite{openai2019dota} to perform competitively to human experts required an estimated 180 years of game play.
-Even when the underlying proprioceptive state is accessible, sparse reward robotic manipulation still requires millions of training samples \cite{andrychowicz2017her}, an estimated 2 weeks of training in real time, to achieve reliable success rates on fundamental tasks such as reaching, picking, pushing, and placing objects.
+State-of-the-art RL algorithms for discrete \cite{hessel2017rainbow} and continuous \cite{lillicrap2015continuous} control often require tens of millions of environment interactions to learn effective policies from image input \cite{tassa2018deepmind}, while training the Dota5 agent \cite{openai2019dota} to perform competitively to human experts required an estimated 180 human-years of game play.
+Even when the underlying proprioceptive state is accessible, sparse reward robotic manipulation still needs millions of training samples \cite{andrychowicz2017her}, to achieve reliable success rates on fundamental tasks such as reaching, picking, pushing, and placing objects.

-A number of strategies have been proposed to overcome the data-efficiency challenge in deep RL for manipulation.
-One approach is Sim2Real, where an RL policy is first trained in simulation and then transferred to the real world \cite{tobin2017domain,pinto2017asymmetric,pengsim2real,andrychowicz2018learning}.
-In this framework, RL policies are trained in simulation where both visual and physical attributes of the environment and agent are randomized to expand the support of the training data.
-The resulting policy is then transferred to a real world system.
-While Sim2Real can be effective, its drawbacks are high-variance in the resulting policies and significant computational resources required to train the policy with domain randomization \cite{tobin2017domain}.